Purpose

-Alexandria Technical & Community College is committed to creating an environment where fraudulent and other dishonest acts are not tolerated.
-Alexandria Technical & Community College has adopted and follows the Minnesota State Board Policy in its entirety.
+Alexandria Technical and Community College is committed to creating an environment where fraudulent and other dishonest acts are not tolerated.
+This policy establishes responsibilities for investigating potential incidents of fraud or other dishonest acts, taking remedial actions, and reporting evidence to the Minnesota State Office of Internal Auditing and other appropriate authorities.

-A dishonest act generally involves deliberate act or failure to act with the intention of obtaining an unauthorized benefit, destruction of property, or otherwise fraudulent behavior.
-Dishonest acts include, but are not limited to:
+A deliberate act or failure to act with the intention of obtaining an unauthorized benefit or other fraudulent behavior.
+Fraudulent or other dishonest acts include, but are not limited to:

 • Theft or misappropriation of funds, long distance telephone services, supplies, property, computer software, intellectual property, or other resources;